Connect with us

 Every culture has its own set of alternative medicine or treatment and recently, in Indonesia, there’s a form of treatment which is claimed to have already improved the health of the locals there.
 So what do they need to do actually?
 Simple, just lay down on the train tracks.
 Yup.

-Screenshot 2020 08 23 at 10.59.25 AM
+Screenshot 2020 08 23 At 10.59.25 Am

-In the province of Rawa Buaya, West Jakarta, it was found that many villagers are going through a form of ‘therapy’ by sleeping on the train tracks.
+In the province of Rawa Buaya, West Jakarta, it was found that many villagers are going through a form of Ā ‘therapy’ by sleeping on the train tracks.
 They will begin the treatment from late in the afternoon to early evening when the sun begins to set.
 As reported by Republika, it is said that the small amount of electrical current that runs through the tracks will help cure some illness.

-Screenshot 2020 08 23 at 10.59.38 AM
+Screenshot 2020 08 23 At 10.59.38 Am

 However, their actions were objected by the authorities as the amount of voltage that runs through the tracks cannot be known and might adversely affect their body.
 We would like to advise our readers who are interested in going for alternative therapy, please do your due diligence and really find out the facts behind those treatments.
 You might be putting your life in danger.

-EED5F5E6 F945 4576 8889 B487AD6C862B 1
+Eed5F5E6 F945 4576 8889 B487Ad6C862B 1

 Source: Siakap Keli